networksetcetera/LODS/lab2.md

 ### Exercise 2: Create a function that's triggered by an HTTP request

 > **Note**: The interface for Azure Functions has been updated.
-Also, as of this writing, Python Functions is supported only in Visual Studio Code._
+Also, as of this writing, Python Functions is supported only in Visual Studio Code.

-#### Task 1: Create an HTTP-triggered function
+#### Task 1: Create an HTTP-triggered function using Visual Studio Code and Python

+1. Open **Visual Studio Code** and install the _Azure Functions_ extension

 1. In the Azure portal's navigation pane, select the **Resource groups** link.